Evidence before adoption.

 A short path for a school or district review.

-- Open the lab on a student Chromebook and teacher device.
+- Open the licensed lab link on a student Chromebook and teacher device.

 - Build H2O, CH4, NH3, CH3OH, CO2, and NaCl in the molecular builder.